apple/foundationdb/README.md

 a user will only be presented with the generated code - which is not what she wants to edit and get IDE features for.

-The good news is, that it is possible to generate project files for editing flow with a supported IDE.
+The good news is that it is possible to generate project files for editing flow with a supported IDE.
 There is a CMake option called `OPEN_FOR_IDE` which will generate a project which can be opened in an IDE for editing.
 You won't be able to build this project, but you will be able to edit the files and get most